ANT’S commitment to the Environment

 ANT is committed to maintaining and where possible enhancing the natural environment of the river.
 To this end ANT work to an Environmental Policy.
-This environmental policy covers everything from operations around works on the river to ANT’s long term strategies.
+This Environmental Policy covers everything from operations to do with works on the river to ANT’s long term strategies.

 Reachmasters, lock keepers and volunteers meet regularly and are passionate about keeping the river environment at its best.

 If you would like to help us care for the environment, register that you would like to become a volunteer here: